i-ahmads/riscv-rv32i-5stage/README.md

 # 5-Stage Pipelined RISC-V (RV32I) Processor — VHDL Implementation

-**Course:** EEE413/ECE413 Digital System Design, BRAC University **Group:** Group 4, Section 02
-**Members:** Sujana Haque, Intisar Ahmed, Tanvir Jubaer, Satirtha Saha, Mahdi Abrar Yousuf

-A classic 5-stage (IF/ID/EX/MEM/WB) pipelined RV32I core, implemented in two functionally-equivalent variants that resolve branches at different pipeline stages, plus a minimal worked-example configuration used for a hand-traceable walkthrough.
+A classic 5-stage (IF/ID/EX/MEM/WB) pipelined RV32I core, implemented in two functionally equivalent variants that resolve branches at different pipeline stages, plus a minimal worked-example configuration used for a hand-traceable walkthrough.
 Verified in GHDL, simulated in Xilinx ISim, and synthesized on Xilinx ISE targeting an Artix-7 FPGA.

 This repository contains source code, testbenches, tooling, and verification/synthesis results only.
 The written report and slide deck are maintained separately and are not included here.